 Jewish Home lost four seats, ending up with eight.
-Israeli media reported it would still get three cabinet posts — education, justice and possibly agriculture.
+Israeli media reported it would still get three cabinet posts: education, justice and possibly agriculture.

-The former negotiated a raise in salaries for soldiers and the extension of unemployment insurance to the self-employed; the latter won a freeze in legislation that would have phased out the exemption for orthodox Jews from military service as well reductions in cutbacks on child allowances and religious schools.
+The former negotiated a raise in salaries for soldiers and the extension of unemployment insurance to the self-employed; the latter won a freeze in legislation that would have phased out the exemption for Orthodox Jews from military service as well reductions in cutbacks on child allowances and religious schools.

-Israel’s Channel 2 reported Wednesday night that the premier had hoped to lure Labor Party leader Isaac Herzog into the government possibly by giving him the position.
-Both Labor and Likud denied the report.
+Israel’s Channel 2 reports that the premier had hoped to lure Labor Party leader Isaac Herzog into the government by giving him the post, but both Labor and Likud have denied this.